 Many people sadly find out after a major hurricane that they were underinsured, so they are not fully reimbursed for all of their damages.
 As we saw last hurricane season, in Texas with Hurricane Harvey and in Florida with Hurricane Irma, it is important to make sure your home has the right insurance coverages and the proper coverage limits this hurricane season.

 After both of these major storms and the billions of dollars of damages, there were numerous people who either did not have the right coverage on their home or did not have sufficient coverage limits.
-To avoid finding out your home is underinsured after a major storm, our insurance claim lawyers recommend reviewing the following tips:
+To avoid finding out your home is underinsured after a major storm, our homeowners insurance claim lawyers recommend reviewing the following tips:

 - Conduct a valuation assessment of your entire home and all of your belongings.
 Make a list of all of your property and its replacement costs.
 Call a local home builder and find out how much it would cost to rebuild your home.